krakend/krakend-documentation/backends/circuit-breaker.md

 | ![Krakend logo](/images/documentation/circuit-breaker-states.png) |

 - `CLOSED`: In the initial state, the system is healthy and sending connections to the backend.
-- `OPEN`: When a consecutive number of supported errors from the backend (`maxErrors`) is exceeded, the system changes to `OPEN`, and no further connections are sent to the backend.
+- `OPEN`: When a consecutive number of supported errors from the backend (`max_errors`) is exceeded, the system changes to `OPEN`, and no further connections are sent to the backend.
 The system will stay in `OPEN` state for N seconds ( the `timeout`).
 - `HALF-OPEN`: After the timeout, it changes to this state and allows one connection to pass.
 If the connection succeeds, the state changes to `CLOSED`, and the backend is considered to be healthy again.
 But if it fails, it switches back to `OPEN` for another timeout.